mekomsolutions/openmrs-module-erp/README.md

 ```

 **NOTE**: Datetime fields for `ref`, `default`, `full` and `custom` representations are formatted just like any other
-date field in the web service module i.e. include timezone information but for `erp` representation the datetime fields
+datetime field in the web service module i.e. including timezone information but for `erp` representation the datetime
-are returned as they are in odoo i.e. in UTC and with no extra timezone information.
+fields are represented exactly like the odoo web service API i.e. in UTC and with no extra timezone information.

 ### How to query the ERP objects?